fizzed/stork/README.md

 By default the server runs on port 8080 and you can then visit the sample in your browser @ http://localhost:8080/

+## Development & contributing

+Please see the [development guide](docs/DEV.md) for info on building, testing, and eventually contributing to this project.

 ## License

 Copyright (C) 2014+ Fizzed, Inc.